Skip to content

 4. MANAGE: Prioritizing, responding to, and monitoring risks

-Constitutional AI is a safety assurance technique developed by Anthropic.
+Constitutional AI is a safety technique published by Anthropic.[10]

 • Defines a set of principles (Constitution) that AI should follow, and the model self-evaluates and improves based on those principles